RobinSchmidt/RobsClapStuff/Notes/DesignDecisions.md

 want to use a length N array for the values as well, then the ids must also be numbers in 0...N-1.
 They can be different from the indices, though.

+In the plugin code, I usually assign the ids by letting the plugin class have an enum that enumerates all the parameters.
+The enum starts (implicitly) at zero and just counts up, i.e. I do not assign any enum entries to arbitrary numbers.
+Such parameter enums are already familiar from VST2.
+To facilitate correct state recall after version updates of the plugin, any published initial section of the enum must remain stable.
+That means we can add new entries only at the end (not somewhere in between existing ones), we cannot delete any entries and we can't reorder the entries.
+Ability to reorder and insertion at arbitrary positions would be desirable though - however, as far as user is concerned, we actually *can* reorder the way in which the hosts presents the knobs on the generated GUI.

+The way is reordering works is as follows: The order in which the hosts generates the knobs is determined by the parameter's index, not by its id.
+The index, in turn, is determined by the order in which the parameters are added in the constructor of the plugin class.
+And is therefore independent from the order of the ids in our enum.
+Maybe the enum becomes an unordered jumbled mess after a couple of updates but the user won't ever see any of that.

 ### Conclusion